nvfp/Multilayered-Noise-Generator/README.md

     ```sh
     python multilayered_noise_generator -ff ~/ffmpeg/bin/ffmpeg.exe
     ```
-By following these steps, you should be able to resolve the FFmpeg-related error and use `multilayered_noise_generator` as intended.
+By trying these solutions, you should be able to resolve the problem.

 ## License
 This project is licensed under the MIT license.